 The function of the Assessor's Office is to assure the equitable distribution of the total tax burden within the Village.
 It does not determine the total amount of revenues to be raised.
 In other words, the assessment process assures that each property bears its fair share of the tax burden - no more, no less.

 The Village Assessor must be certified by the State Department of Revenue.
-Certification is obtained by completing tests that check for knowledge of assessment law, construction techniques, forms of depreciation, mathematical skills and much more.
+Certification is obtained by completing tests that check for knowledge of assessment law, construction techniques, forms of depreciation, and mathematical skills.

-Recertification is required once every three years and is based on proof of continuing education in the assessment process.
-Valuation is based on the application of sound, workable appraisal guidelines.
-These guidelines are found in the Wisconsin Property Assessment Manual and Chapter 70 of the Wisconsin Statutes.
+Recertification is required once every three years and is based on proof of continuing education in the assessment profession.
+The certification guidelines are found in the Wisconsin Property Assessment Manual and Chapter 70 of the Wisconsin Statutes.

 Property Record Card